 There are several nutrients that have natural antihistamine activity in our bodies – bioflavinoids

 These will help to reduce the activity of histamine in your body.
-To boost this effect, you will need to have some zinc and high doses of Vitamin C. These two nutrients support your immune system.
+To boost this effect, you will need to have some zinc and Vitamin C. These two nutrients support your immune system.
 They also improve the integrity and structure of your skin cells; along with many other functions throughout your body.

 Supplemental nutrients that may support your healing, include Vitamin D and E, digestive enzymes.
 This will depend on your unique presentation, as everyone is different.

 What can you eat?